vroussea/daily-bevy/README.md

 ### Disclaimer
 The goal of this repository will be to follow the tracks of [awwsmm's repo](https://github.com/awwsmm/daily-bevy/blob/master/README.md) that focuses on working on one example from Bevy repo per day.2

-## Hello, Bevy!

-Today is the first day of Daily Bevy.

 ## Today's example
 Today's focus is going to be on the [`game_menu`](https://github.com/bevyengine/bevy/blob/release-0.12.1/examples/games/game_menu.rs) example example from Bevy's repository.